A young girl’s murder went unsolved for nearly 58 years. A 20-year-old college student helped crack the case.

 “This should instill in the families of victims across the state and across the country, a sense of hope,” state police Cpl.
 Mark Baron, the lead investigator, said at a news conference on Thursday.
 “That no matter how long it may take, we, as law enforcement, will never give up in trying to find the perpetrators of these heinous crimes.
 So, God willing, in life or in death, you will be found.”

-With the help of a 20-year-old college student who moonlights as a genetic genealogist, law enforcement said they had determined the perpetrator was James Paul Forte, who died in 1980 and would have been 22 when he killed Chiverella.
+With the help of a 20-year-old college student who moonlights as a genetic genealogist, law enforcement said they had determined the man responsible was James Paul Forte, who died in 1980 and would have been 22 when he killed Chiverella.

 A plane spotted his ‘SOS’ and saved him in 1982.
 It was the same night he killed two women, police now say.

 The Chiverella cold case is the latest decades-old investigation solved with the help of genetic genealogy.
 In May 2021, police in Colorado said a man they had rescued from a snowstorm in 1982 had allegedly killed two young women hours earlier.
 Using DNA found at the crime scenes, law enforcement arrested and charged the man with murder, kidnapping and assault.
 He is now awaiting trial.
-In July, an anonymous donor funded genetic testing from a 1989 murder of a 14-year-old girl in Las Vegas.
+In July, an anonymous donor funded genetic testing for a 1989 murder of a 14-year-old girl in Las Vegas.
 The investigation set a record for the least amount of DNA used to solve a case.
 The man identified as the killer died by suicide in 1995, police said.

 On a normal school day, Marise Chiverella’s brother and sister would walk her to St. Joseph’s Parochial School in Hazleton, Pa.
 But on March 18, 1964, Chiverella — a shy, happy little girl who played the organ and aspired to be a nun — wanted to get to school early so she could give some canned goods to her teacher before going to morning Mass, according to her family.
 She never made it to school, police said.